 Assietou is a Senegalese -French agronomic engineer from La Rochelle, France and currently based in Senegal, West Africa.
 She is passionate about black rights and racial equality and serves as Black Muslim Forum’s African correspondent.

 Sadiyah Sabree, North American Representative

 Sadiyah serves as the North American representative for Black Muslim Forum, providing stories and updates regarding the Black American Muslim experience.
 Sadiyah received her Masters degree in Urban Planning in 2018.
 Her academic research and personal interests revolve around community-led development intiatives in low-income communities of colour, in both the US and the UK.

 Ishaque Suubi Møller, Correspondent

 Ishaque Suubi Møller was born in Uganda, and is of Ugandan and Danish descent.
-He converted to Islam in 2017 and has a background in economics, middle eastern studies and hold a degree in Arabic the language.
-He is currently studying information technology and has formerly been a member of the pan-African organisation, African Empowerment Centre in Denmark.
+He converted to Islam in 2017 and has a background in economics, Middle Eastern studies and holds a degree in the Arabic language.
+He is currently studying Information Technology and has formerly been a member of the pan-African organisation, African Empowerment Centre in Denmark.